 GPS tracking is particularly beneficial if you are managing remote workers who are out and about most of the time.
 For instance, you may have construction staff on the road or HR advisers who spend their time travelling to meetings.
 GPS tracking is a good way for managers to know where their workers are, so you can assign them with jobs in their local area, manage productivity and it is also beneficial from a health and safety perspective.
 It can also be more professional if you know where your employees are when you take calls from customers.

 The HSE is very clear when it comes to lone workers – they must never be put at more risk than other workers.
-Often it is safe to work alone but employers must thing about health and safety risks before they arise.
+Often it is safe to work alone but employers must think about health and safety risks before they arise.
 Workers have responsibilities to take reasonable care of themselves and other people affected by their work activities and to co-operate with their employers in meeting their legal obligations.
 There are many types of lone workers: people employed in small businesses, construction workers, cleaners, agricultural workers etc., All of them can benefit from the security GPS tracking can offer.

 It is important to carefully manage remote workers, not just in terms of time and attendance, but also with regards to their wellbeing.
 The idea of remote working can seem alluring at first, but the glamour can soon taper when the reality sets in.
 There’s the danger that remote workers can end up feeling isolated.
 It’s important that managers ensure teams are working together, even if they do it remotely and that regular face to face interaction is still maintained.
 You can keep employees connected by using software such as GoogleDuo or FaceTime.

 Employees who work remotely are happier and less likely to take time off than those who work in offices.
-A study by Stanford University revealed that half of remote workers feel they are more productive when they work from home, rather than in the office, where there are more distractions.
+A study by Stanford University revealed that half of the remote workers feel they are more productive when they work from home, rather than in the office, where there are more distractions.
 Investing in a solid time and attendance system will allow you to manage your remote workers more effectively.

 A happy workforce is a strong workforce and the benefits of biometrics for both employers and employees are numerous.
 Employee satisfaction leads to better staff retention, key to the success of any people-driven company.
 The biometric identification technology exists to dramatically improve people management and HR systems in all sectors, and it won’t be long before it really takes hold – so how can you use it within your organisation today?